alex-c/mock-auth-backend/README.md

 | Method  | Path | Body | Positive response | Negative response
 | ------------- | ------------- | ------------- | ------------- | ------------- |
 | GET  | /admin | - | `{"message": "Successfully authorized with role 'admin'!"}` | Status 401 Unauthorized |

+The `test` directory of this repo contains an export of an [Insomnia](https://insomnia.rest/) workspace.
+You can import it into Insomnia in order to get ready-to-send queries for the default routes set up!